kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 the interceptor priority to each HPA object.The HPA controller would then mark the workload pods with its interceptor class and a priority.

-- By default, we could set a lower priority than controllers, which have a default priority of `10000`.
-We would prefer the controller's behaviour.
+- By default, we could set a lower index than controllers to prefer the controller's behaviour.
   For example, Deployment's `.spec.maxSurge` would be preferred over HPA.
 Otherwise, HPA might scale less or more than `.spec.maxSurge`.
 - If the HPA scaling logic is preferred, a user could set a higher priority on the HPA object.